 Rutgers offers the Bachelor of Arts degree in Social Work, a major through the School of Social Work and the Camden College of Arts and Sciences and the New Brunswick School of Arts and Sciences.
 This outstanding professional degree program prepares graduates for foundation-level social work practice.
 The major in social work is accredited by the Council on Social Work Education (CSWE).

 Apply early in the spring semester of your sophomore year for admission to the major and begin classes at the beginning of your junior year.
-Early decision application deadline is February 15.
-Applicants will be considered on a rolling admission until spaces are filled.
+Apply today, applicants will be considered on a rolling admission until spaces are filled.
 Early applications are strongly encouraged and will be given priority.

 Students also need to:

 - Complete all pre-requisites (listed below)